 - Keep the lines of communication open as much as possible no matter how hard it may be.

-- If possible, discuss how you are both going to proceed before retaining lawyers.
-The appointment of lawyers in a divorce immediately raises the temperature and can put both parties on the defensive.
+- If possible, discuss together how you are both going to proceed before retaining any lawyers.
+The appointment of lawyers in a divorce immediately raises the temperature (I can attest to that) and can put both parties on the defensive.
 The more you need lawyers to sort out your differences, the less there will be in the pot you may be fighting over.

 - If you can, try to come to a settlement on split of assets and sharing support and care of children by working together.
 If you have children, you will have to continue to communicate.
 You might as well try to get better at it through your divorce.

 - If you can’t come to an agreement, retain a mediator in the first instance rather than a lawyer.

 - If you really need a lawyer, find one that is trained in collaborative law.
 Such a specialist will be more committed to reaching a settlement quickly and with minimal conflict, rather than upping the tension which only results in a higher fee for them.

 - Pick your battles and don’t let anger guide how much you fight over particular assets – in five years time it will all be water under the bridge anyway.